This Support Data Base (SDB) entry shows how install PostreSQL and get started with PostgreSQL.

 For Additional info, you should refer to the PostgreSQL documentation: http://www.postgresql.org/docs/

-download newest version (whl + whl.sig files) on www.pgadmin.org/download/pgadmin-4-python-wheel/
+Download newest version (whl + whl.sig files) on https://www.pgadmin.org/download/pgadmin-4-python-wheel/ and install it:

 Use pgtune to tune the configurations of postgres server to optimally use your hardware.
 There are two ways to use pgtune: you can use the online version at http://pgtune.leopard.in.ua/ to calculate recommended values, or use the pgtune tool coming with your distro.